Ready for take-off? KLM is showcasing brands how wearable tech and the smartwatch can be helping and hyping at the same time.

 Having said that, I also have some strategic advice for KLM.
 You should next try to take your digital brand programming beyond levels 4 (advertising) and 3 (marketing).
 Now focus on levels 2 (products) and 1 (brand).
 What do I mean by leveling up?

 Being a frequent business flyer at KLM, I would rather see innovations on your core products: your airplanes!
-Because you still don’t offer Wi-Fi on board and that means that you are disconnecting me from e-mail, whatsapp and internet for 12 hours on long haul flights, that is a reason for me to switch to another airline brand.
+Because you still don’t offer Wi-Fi on board and that means that you are disconnecting me from e-mail, WhatsApp and internet for 12 hours on long haul flights, that is a reason for me to switch to another airline brand.
 Same goes for your business class: lower your price or upgrade it.

 So being really cool in the levels 4 and 3, and launching fancy smartwatch apps: I have seen it, and I don’t need more of that.
 Improve your core.
 Your products and true brand experience.

 I do know that today, wearable tech might still be in the early stages.
-However, I strongly belief that the use of relevant wearable technologies can help brands to facilitate consumers with a more seamless travel experience.
+However, I strongly believe that the use of relevant wearable technologies can help brands to facilitate consumers with a more seamless travel experience.

 So my sixth sense tells me that wearable technology will play an even more important role in the future of the airline, airport, travel, leisure and mobility industries.